 Three fields are important to configure a standard report:

-Minimum sending interval: minimum elapsed time since last “sending”, to accept “sending” a new sample.
+Minimum reporting interval: minimum elapsed time since last “sending”, to accept “sending” a new sample.

-Maximum sending interval: maximum time without “sending” a new sample.
+Maximum reporting interval: maximum time without “sending” a new sample.
 When this time is elapsed, a new sample is automatically “sent”.